santiment/academy/src/docs/metrics/development-activity/index.md

 every commit that gets inherited.

-At the time of writing this the [bitcoin](https://github.com/bitcoin/bitcoin) repository has around 37.7k commits and [Bitoin SV](https://github.com/bitcoin-sv/bitcoin-sv) repository has around 18.6k commits.
+At the time of writing this the [bitcoin](https://github.com/bitcoin/bitcoin) repository has around 40k commits and [Bitoin SV](https://github.com/bitcoin-sv/bitcoin-sv) repository has around 18.9k commits.
 Let's take a look at the events counting approach:

 Bitcoin: ![bitcoin-dev-activity](bitcoin-dev-activity.png)

 Bitcoin SV: ![bitcoin-sv-dev-activity](bitcoin-sv-dev-activity.png)

-We observe that Bitcoin has a high development activity all the time with the highest value reaching 98.
-Meanwhile Bitcoin SV has 0 dev activity most of the time with a spike of just 1.4.
+We observe that Bitcoin has a high development activity all the time.
+Meanwhile, Bitcoin SV has 0 dev activity most of the time.

 If you want to learn more about the difference - and the benefits of our bespoke approach - I highly suggest [this